-- 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? - 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site. - 3) Proposed measures to reduce or control noise impacts, if any: - 8.
-Land and Shoreline Use [help] This is a nonproject action. - a.
+8. Land and Shoreline Use [help]

+- a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe. - b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? - 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
 If so, how: - c.
 Describe any structures on the site. - d.
 Will any structures be demolished?
-If so, what? - e.
+If so, what?

+- e.
 What is the current zoning classification of the site? - f.
 What is the current comprehensive plan designation of the site? - g.
-If applicable, what is the current shoreline master program designation of the site?
+If applicable, what is the current shoreline master program designation of the site? - h.

-h.
 Has any part of the site been classified as a critical area by the city or county?
-If so, specify. i.
-Approximately how many people would reside or work in the completed project? j.
-Approximately how many people would the completed project displace? k.
-Proposed measures to avoid or reduce displacement impacts, if any: L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: 9.
-Housing [help] This is a nonproject action. a.
+If so, specify. - i.
+Approximately how many people would reside or work in the completed project? - j.
+Approximately how many people would the completed project displace? - k.
+Proposed measures to avoid or reduce displacement impacts, if any: - L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: - m.
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any:

+9. Housing [help]

+- a.
 Approximately how many units would be provided, if any?
-Indicate whether high, middle, or low-income housing.
+Indicate whether high, middle, or low-income housing. - b.
 Approximately how many units, if any, would be eliminated?
-Indicate whether high, middle, or low-income housing. c.
-Proposed measures to reduce or control housing impacts, if any: 10.
-Aesthetics [help] This is a nonproject action. a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? b.
-What views in the immediate vicinity would be altered or obstructed? b.
+Indicate whether high, middle, or low-income housing. - c.
+Proposed measures to reduce or control housing impacts, if any:

+10. Aesthetics [help]

+- a.
+What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? - b.
+What views in the immediate vicinity would be altered or obstructed? - b.
 Proposed measures to reduce or control aesthetic impacts, if any:

-11. Light and Glare [help] This is a nonproject action.
+11. Light and Glare [help]